ssato/python-anyconfig/README.rst

 - PyPI: https://pypi.python.org/pypi/anyconfig
 - Copr RPM repos: https://copr.fedoraproject.org/coprs/ssato/python-anyconfig/

+.. [#] This name took an example from the 'anydbm' python standard library.

 Features
 ----------

-python-anyconfig provides very simple and unified APIs for configuration files in various formats:
+python-anyconfig provides very simple and unified APIs to process configuration files in various formats:

 - anyconfig.load() to load configuration files and return a dict-like object represents configuration itself loaded
 - anyconfig.loads() to load configuration from a string just like json.loads does